 Note that ids (pair, team, or board) must be unique across the whole event.
-It is not acceptable for the same pair-id to differ to different pairs in different sections.
+It is not acceptable for the same pair-id to refer to different pairs in different sections.

 It is valid, though unusual, to report an event with one section using the multi-section format with a single SECTION element.